 Presbyterian Women (PW) Circles meet the first week of each month for Bible study, fellowship, and service/mission opportunities.
 Women’s circles are always open to new members.
 Most circles meet from September through May.
 Click here for more information .

 MOMSnext, a branch of MOPS International, is an open, accepting place for mothers to come, just as they are, to experience authentic community, personal growth, practical help and spiritual hope.
 MOMSnext will encourage, equip and develop moms in the elementary school phase of mothering.
-While moms of all age children are welcome, the speakers will be targets more for the moms of elementary ages!
-Click here for more information and to sign up for MOMSNext.
+All mothers are welcome.
+Speakers will be geared toward mothers of elementary aged children (K-6).
+Click here for more information and to sign up for MOMSnext.

 For additional groups, please go to Group Finder.